How to Organize Effective Mentor Meetings for Professional Growth

 Creating human connection within the workplace is one of the keys to a solid workplace culture.

-Workplace mentorship programs are a great way to encourage building these connections among co-workers of various levels and foster professional growth at the same time.
+Workplace mentorship programs are a great way to encourage building these connections among co-workers of various levels and foster professional growth at the same time, while also teaching how to develop relationship building skills.

 The root of successful mentoring is knowing how to arrange productive mentor meetings.
 This article will dive head-first into everything you need to know about organizing an effective mentoring session.